Kron4ek/Conty/README.md

 ./conty.sh steam
 ```

+## Known issues

+Nvidia users will experience problems if their Nvidia kernel module version mismatches the version of the Nvidia libraries inside Conty.

+For example, if the version of your Nvidia kernel module version is 460.56 and the libraries inside the container are from 460.67 version, then graphics acceleration will not work.

+I will try to find a solution for this problem.

 ## How to create your own Conty executables

 If you want to create Arch-based container, then use the **create-arch-bootstrap.sh** script.
 Root rights